ReadingTimeMachine/ocr_post_correction/README.md

   * `byt5/` contains all of the files needed to run and evaluate the byt5 model
   * `windowed/` contains all of the files needed to run and evaluate the windowed model
   * `mBART/` -- initial set up files for the `mBART`, but not used for the paper
+* `example_alignment/` is an example of our alignment routine "in action".
+Per our agreement with the arXiv, we cannot release our full dataset as of yet, but we hope this acts as an example of our methods.

 # ------------------------